 So, what is a healthy gut?

-Basically, a healthy gut is one that is not inflamed — inflammation anywhere in your body can be the culprit behind numerous health issues, which is why we’ve put together several guides to help you develop a more anti-inflammatory lifestyle — and one without intestinal permeability, or leaky gut.
+Basically, a healthy GIT system is one that is not inflamed — inflammation anywhere in your body can be the culprit behind numerous health issues, which is why we’ve put together several guides to help you develop a more anti-inflammatory lifestyle — and one without intestinal permeability, or leaky gut.
 Leaky gut occurs when the lining of your intestines becomes compromised and waste, like undigested food particles, or pathogens, like bacteria, can exit the gut and enter your bloodstream.
 This can also cause inflammation, as well as make you sick.

 Even if you don’t have celiac disease, gluten has been found to cause leaky gut.
 To test if gluten might be the culprit behind digestive issues, remove it completely from your diet for at least four weeks, and see what happens when you reintroduce it.
 Consider keeping a food diary to check what, if anything, is causing intestinal distress.